 Excessive bilirubin accumulation in the brain results in a condition called kernicterus, which can be potentially fatal or can lead to neurological deficits if the baby survives.

-Eventually, edema of fetal tissues (also called hydrops fetalis associated with low serum albumin levels) develops leading to cardiac and respiratory failure followed by fetal demise.
+Sustained severe anemia eventually leads to high output failure with edema of fetal tissues (also called hydrops fetalis associated with low serum albumin levels), ascites and pleural effusion develops leading to respiratory failure followed by fetal demise.

 Diagnosis of Hemolytic Disease of the Newborn

-As several conditions can mimic the presentation of FHD, the diagnosis depends on detecting Rh or AB0 incompatibility.
+As several conditions can mimic the presentation of FHD, the diagnosis depends on detecting Rh or AB0 incompatibility thus blood grouping should be done.

 During pregnancy, the diagnosis is based on: